 Every blog post should include a CTA to join your newsletter and either download a free piece of content or purchase a product or service.

 So those are the bones of a good blog post.
-Now, let’s discuss why you want to write a blog post for your readers.
+Now, let’s discuss why you want to write a post for your readers.

 Why write a blog post?
 (5 excellent reasons)